yebigithub/BLUPF90_usage/README.md

 -1.101  0.167  2.457
 OPTION solv_method FSPAK
 ```
-- Variances and covariances are provided by textbook.
-For real dataset, you need to calculate them firstly.
-- [solutions](https://github.com/yebigithub/BLUPF90_usage/blob/main/RRM/solutions) shows the results.
-Compare them with textbook page 146.
-For animal 3, the intercept additive effect (effect 7), first order additive effect (effect 8), and second order additive effect (effect 9) are 0.13110519， -0.02470608, 0.06857404, respectively.

 - If you don't want to include perminent effects, delete the following rows in ```para_mr09b.txt```.
 ```
  5  8 cov 1  # Legendre polynomials (intercept) for permanent environmental effect